 Her recognitions include: Class of 1940 W. Howard Ector Outstanding Teacher Award (Georgia Tech 2005); Ivan Allen Jr. Faculty Legacy Award (Ivan Allen College of Liberal Arts 2004); and Outstanding Faculty Member (Student Government Association 2001).

 In May 2014, Lauren B. Evans completed her M.A. after successfully defending her thesis—a collection of nonfiction essays exploring the relationship between society and popular culture.
 Lauren is a Contributing Editor for Palaver, an interdisciplinary academic journal, and some of her essays can be found in past issues there.
-Her other research interests include the roles of women in mass media, television studies, Southern culture, and cultural hierarchy.
+Other interests include writing fiction, reading anything she can find, watching sports, and doing whatever her beagle Lucy commands.

 Monica Halka, Ph.D., is an experimental physicist specializing in the interaction of light with atoms, and she recently completed work on a set of six volumes on the periodic table of the elements.
 In addition to many publications in professional research journals, she was selected by NASA as an astronaut candidate and has received education grant funding from the National Science Foundation.
 Dr. Halka has taught special topics courses on The Urban Forest and Harry Potter and the False Dichotomy of Good & Evil.

 In addition to advising the over 400 students within the program, Nicole M. Leonard has co-taught the Honors Program section of GT1000.
 Ms. Leonard serves as the staff advisor for the Honors Program Student Advisory Board and the travel advisor for our chapter of the Foundation for the International Medical Relief of Children.